-- Chunk honey (comb in jar): Three (3) 1# jars (wide-mouth glass jars). - Cut-comb Honey: Three (3) 1# boxes (boxes are usually 4 1⁄2"x 4 1⁄2"). - Section Honey: three (3) sections of comb honey (in basswood boxes or Ross rounds). - Working with honeybees.
+- Extracted Honey: Three (3) pint jars, shown in glass, screw-top jars holding 1 lb. of honey each. - Chunk honey (comb in jar): Three (3) pint jars (wide-mouth glass jars). - Cut-comb Honey: Three (3) 1 lb. boxes (boxes are usually 4 1⁄2"x 4 1⁄2"). - Section Honey: three (3) sections of comb honey (in basswood boxes or Ross rounds). - Working with honeybees.
 Present a topic from your manual to teach fairgoers about working with honeybees.
 Use your knowledge and creativity to display this information on a poster or in a notebook.